ilikemen123lol/men123/README.md

-# If a cheat or hack gets patched i will update as soon as possible.
+#Classroom Cheats
-Classroom Cheats
+Updates or patches will be anounced here